 Jazz/Hip-Hop I (Ages 6-8): This class is based on classical jazz dance technique, with influences incorporated from modern jazz, hip-hop, street jazz and Broadway styles.
 Our jazz/hip-hop class will build balance, extension, and strength through isolations, stretches, across the floor patterns, and dance combinations.
 This high energy class can be taught to anyone with a passion to move; no previous dance experience is required, however, Ballet classes are strongly recommended when studying Hip Hop/Jazz to help cultivate a full dance experience.

 * At the discretion of the instructors with Carolina Dance Collaborative, dancers may be placed in classes based on their dance proficiency instead of age.

 This program educates dancers in multiple disciplines with an emphasis on proper technique and an appreciation of the art.
 Our youngest dancers begin by exploring movement, rhythm, spatial awareness and building their own creativity.
 These concepts create a foundation that we nurture as dancers grow within the program.

 Through the years, dancers will be introduced to discipline, specific terminology, body placement and movement that is appropriately challenging for their level.
-All dancers will be given the opportunity to join each quarter, showing off their development at at the end of each quarter for a studio showcase as well a year end performance for family and friends.
+All dancers will be given the opportunity to join each session, showing off their development for a studio showcase as well as a year end performance for family and friends.